 4. iCoo Acrobat Travel System – $899

-The never flat wheels can tackle any terrain and together with all-wheel suspension they provide a smooth ride.
-It also features flip-flop-friendly brake, swing-away bumper bar, adjustable handle bar, adjustable leg rest, and large basket.
+The never-flat wheels can tackle any terrain and together with all-wheel suspension, they provide a smooth ride.
+It also features a flip-flop-friendly brake, a swing-away bumper bar, an adjustable handlebar, an adjustable leg rest, and a large basket.
 The fold is very easy and compact.
 It has an automatic lock and standing fold.

 I can actually see myself with Geo strolling down the street dressed up all stylish with a hat and sunglasses.
-This model btw comes with a matching diaper bag that looks cute, but would look much cuter if it had that checkerboard pattern.
-It would be almost like a Louis Vuitton diaper bag.
-Who doesn’t want a Loui?
-This stroller is retailing around for $899 and comes only in one color.
-Here is my full overview»
+This model btw comes with a matching diaper bag that looks cute but would look much cuter if it had that checkerboard pattern.

 6. Bumbleride Speed – $549

-It also features large canopy, large basket, easy one-step fold, deep recline, adjustable handle bar, and roomy seat.
+It also features a large canopy, large basket, easy one-step fold, deep recline, adjustable handlebar, and roomy seat.
 The seat can accommodate a child from birth and up to 50 lbs.
-Another interesting features of the Speed is the eco-friendly fabric of the seat that uses 18 recycled bottles in production.
+Another interesting feature of the Speed is the eco-friendly fabric of the seat which uses 18 recycled bottles in production.

 8. Mamas & Papas Urbo2 Rose Gold – $700

-Because Urbo2 is one of the celebrities favorites, I think that this Rose Gold Edition will fly away from the shelves.
+Because Urbo2 is one of the celebrities’ favorites, I think that this Rose Gold Edition will fly away from the shelves.
 LOL.
-Fortunately it’s available right NOW on Amazon for only $700.
-Hurry, there is only a few strollers left.
-Here is my full review of the regular Urbo2 and here is my full overview of the Rose Gold Edition»
+Fortunately, it’s available right NOW for around $700.

 10. Mamas & Papas Donna Wilson 3 Bears Edition – $600

 The Mamas & Papas Donna Wilson 3 Bear collection is another great collaboration between the two.
-As you know, I am a big fan of Donna Wilson’s magical characters and whimsical patterns, so I was very exited to see it.
-This collection includes Armadillo Flip XT and Armadillo City models as well as matching bassinet, reversible liner, diaper bag, and a footmuff.
+As you know, I am a big fan of Donna Wilson’s magical characters and whimsical patterns, so I was very excited to see it.

 11. UPPABaby G-Link – $499

 The follow-the-sun canopy with a huge pop-out SPF 50+ sunvisor will provide your child with plenty of sun protection.
 The compact fold and a light weight of 24.5 lbs will make traveling a breeze.
-This model comes in three colors and retails for around $499 on Amazon.
-Here is my full overview»
+This model comes in three colors and retails for around $499.

 12. Mutsy Nexo – $299